 Because we know that the person who is dealing with sexual assault has loved ones that are also affected, we provide for their needs as well.
-For the survivor’s family and significant others we offer a chance for them to discuss their own fears and to ask questions about how they can help.
+For the survivor’s family and support persons, we offer a chance for them to discuss their own fears and to ask questions about how they can help.

 Our diverse educational programs include presentations specifically designed for youth from middle school through college.
 We respond to community requests for speakers on a wide variety of related topics.
 In addition, we provide educational programs for men currently incarcerated for violent offenses.
 BAWAR also conducts professional training’s for emergency room staff, therapists, clergy, educators, police officers, and more.

 Measuring the effectiveness of our awareness programs is difficult.
-Since our approach is educational, we can never measure or count the number of sexual assaults we have prevented.
+Since our approach is educational, we can never measure or count the number of sexual assaults that we have prevented.
 We can, however, see the looks of confidence when we tell children that they can say “No” to unwanted touches, even when it is a trusted adult.
 We notice the nods of affirmation when we tell a group of high-school students that coercion and power are components of rape, not sex.
 And when we speak to adult groups about society’s commonly held misconceptions about the assailant and the “victim,” and then offer some self-awareness techniques, we know we are impacting attitudes that may reduce the incidence of sexual assault.